-Declaration made this day of , year of

-and voluntarily make known r determined to be a terminal life.
-This includes appropriate my desire that if at a condition I request e nutrition and hydr at least eighteen (18) years old any time I have an incurable inju the use of life-prolonging proce ration, the administration of med cend my life, to provide comfort o ry, disease, or illness dures that would extend my lication, and the performance

-intention that this declaration n be honored by my egarding the use of life-prolongir y family and physician as the fina cepts the consequences of the re l expression of my legal rights

-I understand the full import o of this declaration.

-Signature

-Date of Birth City, County and State of City, County and State of Residence

-The declarant has been perso and at least eighteen (18) yea e, and I believe (him/her) to be of fsound mind.
-I am competent

-Witness Date

-Address Telephone Number

-Witness Date

-Address Telephone Number
+Declaration made this \\\\\ day of \\\\\, year of \\\\\. \\\\\, being at least eighteen (18) years old and of sound mind, willfully ١, and voluntarily make known my desire that if at any time I have an incurable injury, disease, or illness determined to be a terminal condition I request the use of life-prolonging procedures that would extend my life.
+This includes appropriate nutrition and hydration, the administration of medication, and the performance of all other medical procedures necessary to extend my life, to provide comfort care, or to alleviate pain.
+In the absence of my ability to give directions regarding the use of life-prolonging procedures, it is my intention that this declaration be honored by my family and physician as the final expression of my legal rights to request medical or surgical treatment and accepts the consequences of the request.
+I understand the full import of this declaration.
+Signature Date of Birth City, County and State of Residence The declarant has been personally known to me, and I believe (him/her) to be of sound mind.
+I am competent and at least eighteen (18) years old.
+Witness Date Address Telephone Number Witness Date Address Telephone Number